 Can You Discuss The Stigma Attached With Filing For Bankruptcy?

 Although bankruptcy is a legal proceeding, it is a very emotional proceeding.
 Also, at one time it was looked upon as a bad or negative thing.
-The perception was that people got into this financial mess because you were irresponsible.
-This is the most common phrase you’ll hear people tell you when you find yourself in debt.
+The perception was that people got into their financial mess because they were irresponsible.
+This is the most common phrase you'll hear people tell you when you find yourself in debt.
 A debt is much more than a person being irresponsible with their money.
 Sometimes people can get into debt because of situations they have zero control over.
 For example, getting a pay cut in the middle of rising costs of living, or getting divorced, or a sudden medical emergency.
-The emerging perception now is that it provides a ‘fresh start’ for those suffering and suffocating in debt.
+The emerging perception now is that it provides a ‘fresh start' for those suffering and suffocating in debt.
 Bankruptcy provides for a major life improvement after you file.
 Just think about all the value one gets after they complete a bankruptcy.
 Such as relief from harassment from creditors who have engaged collection agencies and relief from seemingly insurmountable debt.
-One’s credit score can improve within twelve months of filing.
-It can provide for a better home life if there is a financial stress at home.
-It can save one’s home if they are going through a foreclosure.
+One's credit score can often improve in as little as twelve months after filing.
+It can provide for a better home life if there is financial stress at home.
+It can save one's home if they are going through a foreclosure.
 It can also motivate people, who are trying to improve their financial management skills which can truly give the debtor a comprehensive fresh start.

 Many people like to scare debtors off from filing for bankruptcy, instead suggesting more borrowing to repay the amount originally borrowed or owed.
 This may not be the best advice.
 If you are borrowing more to repay what you originally owed, you are getting yourself into an even bigger financial mess.
 Debts are meant to be paid off by your income, if you cannot do so, it's better to file for bankruptcy and start with a clean slate than to find yourself sucked into a vicious debt cycle.